By: Megan Hays, NP (Peconic Pediatrics, Riverhead & Southold, New York)

 - Medication and Vitamins: Studies show that most grandparents identify outlets as the #1 kids safety risk around the holidays, but medication ingestion is 36x more likely to send a kid to the ER.
 Furthermore, studies show that older adults are more likely to have unsecured medicines in their home.
 Ask your hosts and houseguests to keep medicines and vitamins out of reach and in child-proof containers.

 - Alcohol: Ensure that there is a designated “child watcher” during parties to make sure no curious kids or toddlers have an opportunity to consume partygoers’ drinks.
-According to Poison Control, alcohol can cause a child’s blood sugar to drop, leading to seizures, coma and even death.
-During and after the party, be sure to provide elevated locations for guests to keep their drinks, and to clean up drinks right away.
+According to Poison Control, alcohol can cause a child’s blood sugar to drop, leading to seizures, coma, and even death.
+During and after the party, be sure to provide elevated locations for guests to keep their drinks and clean up drinks right away.
 While we’re at it – don’t forget to appoint a designated driver!

 - Tobacco: Smoke and things that smell like smoke can put a child at risk for ear and lung infections.
 Cigarette butts provide additional concern as a curious child may eat them.
 Ask guests to refrain from smoking in the house – provide a place to smoke outside and a flameproof receptacle so they aren’t tempted to drop them in the yard where your children play.